hadarhayat/hadarhayat/README.md

 I made this GitHub profile to store and share both my uni assignements and private projects.

 - 🔭 I’m currently working on mastering vue.js
-- 🌱 I’m currently learning studying Computer Engineering at NTNU
+- 🌱 I’m currently studying Computer Engineering at NTNU